diegolopezronda/dilopez-devops/README.md

   * run `vagrant ssh`

 #### Notes #####
-* You will need to choose your bridged network interface for both virtual machines.
 * Ignore this error:
 ```
 Vagrant was unable to mount VirtualBox shared folders.
 This is usually